core-wg/yang-cbor/draft-ietf-core-sid-latest.md

-If that extra-allocation is done within 3 years from the last allocation, the experts need to discuss this request on the CORE working group mailing list and consensus needs to be obtained before allocating new Mega-Range.
+If that extra-allocation is done within 3 years from the last allocation, the experts need to discuss this request on the CORE working group mailing list and consensus needs to be obtained before allocating a new Mega-Range.

 ### Initial contents of the Registry